 Are you ready to face the page now?

 I know I am.

-And by the way, Ray says if the WORK really starts to get you down, you can always replace it with LOVE.
+And by the way, Ray said that if the WORK really starts to get you down, you can always replace it with LOVE.

 After all, that’s what creative “work” really and truly is anyway.

 PROMPT: Do you have a mantra?
 If not, give Ray’s a whirl or create one of your own.
 And here’s a tip — “Don’t suck” is NOT a mantra, for goodness sake.